sbx-bnagle/ALCF-AR2022/02_features/sunspot.md

 permalink: /features/sunspot

 title: Sunspot testbed provides on-ramp for Aurora
-hero-img-source: fpo.jpg
+hero-img-source: Sunspot.jpg
-hero-img-caption: "quick brown fox"
+hero-img-caption: "Several Aurora application development teams are using Sunspot for scaling and performance optimization research."
 hero-img-credit: "Image Provider"
 intro: "With hardware and software that is identical to Aurora, Sunspot gives researchers a valuable platform for advancing code development work."
 ---